Explore the new features coming soon to Tableau

 Explain Data default setting

-A new setting for server and site admins to enable Explain Data by default for all workbooks on a given server or Tableau Cloud site.
+Admins can enable Explain Data by default for all workbooks on a Tableau Cloud site.

 OAuth for Tableau Bridge